rashedmahamud/kafka-in-production-book/chapters/09-performance-tuning.md

    - Why it matters: A lower value prioritizes low latency over throughput, as the consumer won't wait long for a full batch.
 A higher value leads to larger batches and higher throughput but also increases latency.

-  - Tuning: For a ## low-latency, ## real-time application, you might tune this down to 10-50ms.
+  - Tuning: For a `low-latency`, `real-time application`, you might tune this down to 10-50ms.
 For high-throughput batch processing, increasing it to 200-500ms could be beneficial.

 ## Consumer Group Stability and Rebalancing
  - MaxPollIntervalMs (5 minutes): This setting is a tradeoff between processing time and consumer failure detection.